-Because frailty increases the vulnerability of older patients to treatment-related risks, an objective assessment of this condition is essential to preserve physiologic reserves and avoid stressors to maximize functional capacity and quality of life, consistent with the patient's goals and degree of frailty.
-High-yield clinical goals include depression, anemia, hypotension, hypothyroidism, vitamin B12 deficiency, unstable medical conditions, and adverse drug reactions.
+Because frailty increases the vulnerability of older patients to treatment-related risks, an objective assessment of this condition is essential to preserve physiologic reserves and avoid stressors to maximize functional capacity and quality of life, consistent with the patient's goals and degree of frailty.13 High-yield clinical goals include depression, anemia, hypotension, hypothyroidism, vitamin B12 deficiency, unstable medical conditions, and adverse drug reactions.

 A quantitative definition of frailty status relies on a comprehensive medical assessment or geriatric assessment, which should be performed to identify triggers and contributing factors and determine intervention targets.
 An important part of management is to make routine care safer for frail patients.
 Frailty should not be a justification for withholding effective treatments but should guide patient-centered care.
-Matching treatment to the patient's health priorities can reduce the burden of treatment and prevent unnecessary care.
-Despite the limitations of frailty, individualized, adaptive strategies, such as maintaining daily routines in familiar surroundings, encouraging social contact, and mobilizing resources, can support self-care and maintain social roles.
+Matching treatment to the patient's health priorities can reduce the burden of treatment and prevent unnecessary care.21 Despite the limitations of frailty, individualized, adaptive strategies, such as maintaining daily routines in familiar surroundings, encouraging social contact, and mobilizing resources, can support self-care and maintain social roles.

 Management in these cases should focus on comfort and dignity through palliative and hospice care.
-Despite the recognized importance of defining frailty status, the use of specific scores has not yet been fully established in routine clinical practice.
+Despite the recognized importance of defining frailty status, the use of specific scores has not yet been fully established in routine clinical practice.14 clinics.

-These tools can be confusing due to discrepancies between methods, resulting in different treatment plans for similar patients or being too time-consuming for busy clinics.
+These tools can be confusing due to discrepancies between methods,16 resulting in different treatment plans for similar patients or being too time-consuming for busy a) Currently available fitness assessment tools and scores.
+In MM, overtreatment of frail patients and undertreatment of healthy elderly patients are both clinical challenges that can lead to lower survival and quality of life (QoL).13

-The results of clinical trials often do not reflect realworld practice, as trial participants are usually a highly selected group, and vulnerable patients are underrepresented in the clinical setting.
+The results of clinical trials often do not reflect realworld practice,20 as trial participants are usually a highly selected group, and vulnerable patients are underrepresented in the clinical setting.